domasmas/argcd-test/practise/4. argo-sync-form/domas/README.md

 # Argo CD Sync Form Deep-Dive

+This exercise demonstrates precise control on Argo CD's **Sync**2.
+Verify 7.
+Now restore the configmap reference to test "Apply Only":
+   - Uncomment or re-add `- configmap.yaml` to `kustomization.yaml`
+   - Commit and push
+   - Sync normally to recreate the configmap
+8. Remove the configmap reference from `kustomization.yaml` again, commit and push.
+9. Run **SYNC** this time tick **Prune** _and_ **Apply Only**.
+This combination tells Argo CD to render prune information but not execute deletions.
+10. After the sync, **SYNC STATUS** shows "Prune skipped because apply-only mode is enabled".
+The ConfigMap still exists if you query it with kubectl.
+11. Restore the final state: re-add `- configmap.yaml` to `kustomization.yaml`, commit and push, then sync to have a clean setup for the next scenario.figmap exists and is managed by ArgoCD: `kubectl get configmap app-settings -n sync-form`.
+3. Now simulate removing the configmap from Git by temporarily editing `kustomization.yaml`:
+   - Comment out or remove the line `- configmap.yaml` from `kustomization.yaml`
+   - Save, commit and push this change
+4. In Argo CD the app will show **OutOfSync**.
+Click **SYNC**, tick **Prune**, leave everything else off, then click **SYNCHRONIZE**.
+5. Open **DETAILS → Events** and look for `configmap/app-settings deleted`. **SYNC STATUS** shows one deleted resource.
-This exercise demonstrates precise control on Argo CD's **Sync** dialog using the five color-themed apps (green, blue, yellow, purple, red).
+6. Confirm deletion with `kubectl get configmap app-settings -n sync-form` (should report "NotFound").log using the five color-themed apps (green, blue, yellow, purple, red).
 Each exercise shows how a setting changes the outcome when you synchronize the `sync-form-lab` application.

 > **Heads-up:** The **Red App** intentionally throws an exception a few seconds after start-up.
 You'll use it to observe retry, force, and replace behaviour during sync.